 Linear Programming is widely used in Mathematics and some other field such as economics, business, telecommunication, and manufacturing fields.
 In this article, let us discuss the definition of linear programming, its components, a simplex method with linear programming problems.

 Table of Contents:

 What is Linear Programming?

-Linear programming (LP) or Linear Optimisation may be defined as the problem of maximizing or minimizing a linear function subject to linear constraints.
+Linear programming (LP) or Linear Optimisation may be defined as the problem of maximizing or minimizing a linear function which is subjected to linear constraints.
 The constraints may be equalities or inequalities.
 The optimization problems involve the calculation of profit and loss.
-Linear programming problems, are an important class of optimization problems, that helps to find the feasible region and optimize the solution in order to have the highest or lowest value of the function.
-Linear programming is the method of considering different inequalities relevant to a situation and calculating the best value that is required to be obtained in those conditions.
+Linear programming problems are an important class of optimization problems, that helps to find the feasible region and optimize the solution in order to have the highest or lowest value of the function.